mjbradvica/ChainStrategy/README.md

 }
 ```

-Start a chain by injecting an IChainFactory of type T into a service.
+Start a chain by injecting an IChainFactory into a service.
 Call the Execute method and pass a payload object.

 ```csharp
 public class IMyService